FoundationDB/fdb-kubernetes-operator/docs/design/process_group_status.md

 *	`processClass`: The process class the process group has.
 *	`addresses`: A list of addresses the process group has been known to have.
 *	`removalTimestamp`:  When the process group was marked for removal.
-*	`exclusionTimestamp`: When the process group has been fully excluded.
+*	`exclusionTimestamp`: When the operator observes that process group has been fully excluded.
 *	`processGroupConditions`: A list of degraded conditions that the process group is in.
 	This can include  `incorrectPodSpec`, `incorrectConfigMap`,
 	`incorrectCommandLine`, `podFailing`, `missingPod`, `missingPvc`, and